clemnyan/lolaSeatMap/README.md

 -Used a react/redux framework.
 -The seat map is generated from the data/json file.
 -The main constituents of the app include an action folder, compnent folder, container folder and the reducers folder, which follor the react/redux framework
 -i've included a seperate folder called Helper utility Methods which helps to generate the seatmap.
-Props from the json data are passed into these methods, to generate the desired states which are the usued in the seatmap.
+Props from the json data are passed into these methods, to generate the desired states which are the used in the seatmap.